Shuck & Associates, PLLC

 The roles are created purely by narcissistic parenting, and the everchanging, often unpredictable, needs of the parent(s).
 Therefore, all children will experience all positions; they just mostly live in one role.
 (They will all experience feelings of a deficit in truly being seen, accepted, and cared-for, whether the "invisible child" or not.
 This is due to emotional and psychological neglect.)

-The scapegoat role is designed for whoever won't fall in line; the child least willing to play the toxic game.
+The scapegoat role is designed for whoever won't fall in line; they have boundaries and needs.
+This child is the least willing to play the toxic game.
 When a couple is "happily" co-dependently married, this means both parents are on the Cluster B Spectrum.
 This also means that each immature parent will have their own personal, "golden child."
 Each parent needs to feel like they have someone, "on their side."
 Again, each child will experience some form of every position, but only the tried and true scapegoat is seen in a continuously negative light.

 SIBLINGS DO NOT HAVE THE SAME CHILDHOOD.